duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 This tutorial assumes zero knowledge and walks you through every step required.
 No guesswork needed!

+**Note:** If you have any questions, comment or concerns, please feel free to email us at open@duckduckgo.com

 ## Before We Get Going...